 If you've worked for several years and paid Social Security taxes (FICA) or self-employment taxes (SECA), and you become disabled, you might qualify for disability insurance benefits through the Social Security Administration (SSA).
 Social Security disability insurance (SSDI) is a payroll-tax-funded insurance program that provides income to workers who become disabled and can no longer work.

 SSDI benefits are only available to workers Social Security considers totally disabled.
-There are no benefits available for workers who are partially disabled, nor for those with short-term disabilities.
+SSDI doesn't give benefits to workers who are partially disabled, nor those with short-term disabilities.
 Social Security assumes that people have other financial resources to help get them through periods of short-term disability (like family, workers' compensation, private insurance, or savings).

 Although SSDI isn't an income-based program, the amount of your disability benefit can be reduced if you're also collecting workers' compensation or temporary state disability.
 But receiving private disability insurance payments, veterans benefits, or SSI (Supplemental Security Income) won't reduce your SSDI benefit amount.